Johndsalas/space_game/README.md

 Created a simple Space game to experiment with pygame

-To run game clone repository, open main.ipynbn and run the first cell
+To run game clone repository, open main.py and run code.

 you will need pygame, math, and random python pakages